npg70/galbreath-old/sources/kintyre-families.md

 * [David Stewart G-](/people/galbraith-david-stewart-1782.md)
 * [Flora Campbell G-](/people/galbraith-flora-1821.md)

-    * ADDITION: DSG was frequently mentioned in Kirk Session of Campbeltown (found by flipping through them on ScotlandsPeople)
+    * NOTE: DSG was frequently mentioned in Kirk Session of Campbeltown (found by flipping through them on ScotlandsPeople)
+    * NOTE: Amazed about how much "dirt" was printed on the front page about Flora.

 ---